Medieval and Renaissance Studies (CERT)

 The Graduate Certificate in Medieval and Renaissance Studies is designed for students who wish to pursue their interest in pre-modern and early modern culture in a supportive, interdisciplinary, and intellectually stimulating environment.

-Demonstration of language proficiency by completing a graduate level language course or passing a language competency exam while enrolled in the program (the latter typically involves translating an intermediate 350-500 word passage using a dictionary over 3 hours).
+Demonstration of language proficiency by completing a graduate level language course or passing a language competency exam while enrolled in the program (the latter typically involves translating an intermediate 350-500 word passage using a dictionary over three hours).

 The Graduate Certificate in Medieval and Renaissance Studies can be completed on its own OR in conjunction with another graduate degree.

 - Hold a bachelor’s degree from an accredited college or university;

 - Complete the University of Louisville, Graduate School, Graduate Admissions application.

 - Schedule an interview with the program director, Dr. Andrew Rabin, Department of English, University of Louisville, Louisville, KY 40292 (502) 852-1722

 - A total of 18 credit hours in courses approved for graduate credit in accordance with the policies of the Graduate School.

 - Nine (9) credit hours from the list of "Approved Medieval and Renaissance Courses" must be taken in the student's home department.
 These credit hours may also count towards the student's graduate degree.
 In cases where the student's home department does not offer a sufficient number of medieval and renaissance courses, the student may develop an alternative course of study with the approval of the program director.